-Snakes can be hard to deal with in and around your home but there are natural snake repellent ideas you can employ to get rid of them, if you so desire.
+Snakes around your home can be hard to deal with but there are natural snake repellent ideas you can use to get rid of them if you so desire.

 Here in North Carolina, it’s a different story.
 We have a lot of Black snakes, but also poisonous Copperheads, Cottonmouths, Timber Rattlesnakes, Pygmy Rattlesnakes, and more.
 Snakes can be beneficial, but sometimes dangerous.

 I make snake repellent because killing them isn’t an option for me, but repelling them is.